 Finally, enter a unique name for the OU.
 You can check the box “Protect container from accidental deletion” and click Ok.

 How to find the Organisation Unit path

 To locate the OU path, start Active Directory Users and Computers (ADUC) and make sure Advanced Features is enabled.
 Click the View menu, then Advanced Features.

 Now that Advanced Features is enabled, you will be able to locate the

 Attribute Editor tab under the OU’s property.

 Right-click the OU with the name IT Unit and click Properties.
 Click the tab Attribute Editor.
 Find the attribute distinguishedName.
 Double-click on it and copy the value.
 The value in my OU is OU=IT Unit,DC=techda,DC=com.

-Happy reading!!
-I hope you found this blog post helpful.
+I hope you found this blog post helpful on how to Create and find Organisation Unit paths in AD.
 If you have any questions, please let me know in the comment session.